petedejoy/documentation/v2/clickstream/destinations/bing-ads.md

 Bing Ads will record all of your pageviews and events sent via `page` and `track`, giving you access to data that you can use to create custom goals and conversions directly on Bing Ads.

+*Note*: Bing Ads is available as a client-side destination only.

 ### Bing Side

 To set up your pipeline, you'll need to create your Bing Universal Event Tracking (UET) `Tag ID`.
 This tag will help you track campaign performance by counting unique conversions and letting you associate multiple conversion goals under a single account.